wildfly/quickstart/ejb-security-interceptors/README.md

 ### Restore the Original Server Configuration Manually

-1. If it is running, stop the ${product.name} server.
+1. If it is running, stop the WildFly server.
-2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `WILDFLY_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).
+For general information about how to import a quickstart, add a WildFly server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

 This quickstart requires additional configuration and deploys and runs differently in JBoss Developer Studio than the other quickstarts.

 1. Be sure to [Add the Application Users](#add-the-application-users) as described above.
 2. Follow the steps above to [Configure the Server](#configure-the-server).
 Stop the server at the end of that step.
-3. To deploy the application to the ${product.name} server, right-click on the `${project.artifactId}` project and choose `Run As` --> `Run on Server`.
+3. To deploy the application to the WildFly server, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Run on Server`.
-4. To access the application, right-click on the `${project.artifactId}` project and choose `Run As` --> `Java Application`.
+4. To access the application, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Java Application`.
 5. Choose `RemoteClient - org.jboss.as.quickstarts.ejb_security_interceptors` and click `OK`.
 6. Review the output in the console window.
-7. To undeploy the project, right-click on the `${project.artifactId}` project and choose `Run As` --> `Maven build`.
+7. To undeploy the project, right-click on the `ejb-security-interceptors` project and choose `Run As` --> `Maven build`.
 Enter `wildfly:undeploy` for the `Goals` and click `Run`.
 8. Be sure to [Restore the Original Server Configuration](#restore-the-original-server-configuration) when you have completed testing this quickstart.

 ## Debug the Application